 The Steam Yacht Gondola is an elegant vessel first launched in 1859 but now fully restored by the National Trust.
 Its regular cruise around the lake takes 45 minutes but passengers can break their journey at Brantwood or Monk Coniston.
 The walk from Monk Coniston to Tarn Hows is well worth it.

 The solar-electric powered Coniston Launch offers two regular services around the lake.
 The Northern Service is the most frequent and is a circular cruise around the northern half of the lake, calling at the Waterhead Hotel, Torver, and Brantwood.

 The Ruskin Museum in the centre of the village offers visitors the chance to explore the lives of John Ruskin, Donald Campbell, and other famous people associated with Coniston.
 It also contain exhibits about the geology of the area, dry stone walling, copper mining and other local industries.

 Hotels and Accommodation

-The Black Bull Inn & Hotel is situated on the other side of the road and is the oldest pub in the village.
+The Black Bull Inn and Hotel is the oldest pub in the village.
 It was built in the 16th century as a coaching inn and can count poet Samuel Taylor Coleridge and Donald Campbell amongst its former customers.
 The real ales here are produced by the Coniston Brewing Company, right next door to the pub.
 The Black Bull also offers bed and breakfast accommodation.
 15 en-suite bedrooms are available, each with a flat screen TV, and tea/coffee making facilities.

 Lakeland House is a popular guest house on Tiberthwaite Avenue, opposite the village green.
 It offers 10 rooms, each with an en-suite bathroom and flat screen TV.
 Wireless broadband is available in most rooms.
 Services and facilities include bike storage, laundry, and an internet café.